tapzx2/digital-garden/content/Men's Pants for Dancing.md

 ![[Screen Shot 2024-08-20 at 11.59.34 AM.jpg]]

 The pants that I theorized would good on me are pants that sit on the waist.
-This is John Hazel, a 21-year-old boxer in 1948 wearing a beautiful pair of pants.
+This is boxer John Hazel in 1948 wearing a beautiful pair of pants.

 ![[Pasted image 20240820122822.png|300]]

 The *very first* pair of pants to fit me the way I wanted were these.
 Notice my belly button isn't visible because it is lower than my waist.